BioJulia/SingleCellProjections.jl/README.md

 #### t-SNE
 Similarly, t-SNE plots are supported using [TSne.jl](https://github.com/lejon/TSne.jl).
-In this example, we just run it one every 10ᵗʰ cell, because t-SNE doesn't scale very well with the number of cells.
+In this example, we just run it one every 10ᵗʰ cell, because t-SNE doesn't scale very well with the number of cells:
 ```julia
 julia> using TSne